worldbank/GEEST/README.md

 2. Once the installation file is downloaded run the installation file.

-3. A pop up window as seen in image below should show up.
+3. A pop-up window as seen in the image below should show up.
 Follow the prompts and leave all settings on default.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/9cf1103d-c112-46ef-8c83-b866b25796e0)

 ## 2 Install Open Route Service (ORS) plugin

-1. Open QGIS, navigate to the "Plugins" tab and select "Manage and Install Plugins…" option from the drop-down menu.
+1. Open QGIS, navigate to the "Plugins" tab and select the "Manage and Install Plugins…" option from the drop-down menu.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/8bb04beb-4649-49a7-ad2a-c062cd818692)

-2. The "Plugins" pop up window should appear as seen in image below.
+2. The "Plugins" pop-up window should appear as seen in the image below.

 3. In the search bar type "ORS", select the "ORS Tool" from the list of plugins, and select the install button to install the plugin.

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/145646474/d0e22d26-4dfa-47a7-89a7-fab42ecea2a6)

-4. You will now have to setup an account on the Open Route Service website which can be accessed by clicking the link below.
+4. You will now have to set up an account on the Open Route Service website which can be accessed by clicking the link below.

 ORS website: [https://openrouteservice.org/](https://openrouteservice.org/)